adambaskerville/adambaskerville.github.io/_posts/2020-08-19-LangtonsAnt2ElectricBoogaloo.md

 # where cX represents a unique colour
 boundaries = list(itertools.chain.from_iterable(itertools.repeat(x, 2) for x in colour_indices))
 ```
-Next we setup the figure, `fig`, the colour map, `cmap` and the image, `im` which we did previously:
+Next we setup the figure, `fig`, the colour map, `cmap` and the image, `im` which we did in the previous post:

 ```python
 # Define figure object